AvyukthN/BlandyResearchAutomation/README.md

 ## Step 5 Running the Code

-Your basically done now all you need to do is run the following command(s)
+Your basically done now all you need to do is run the following command(s).
+Make sure to go into the downloaded folder on your desktop and into the folder that says data.
+The Blandy Data that was used to create this software should be in there.
+Delete the file and add your own if you prefer but if you do replace it rename the file you added to "Blandy_data.xlsx".

 ```shell
 python DiversityCalculator.py